The Pinky and Perky Show: Production

 In August 2006, Lupus Films partnered with French animation studio Method Films and Indian animation production company DQ Entertainment to co-produce its CGI animated reboot of the live-action series Pinky & Perky with the latter company handling animation services for the upcoming series.

-On 11 November 2007, Lupus Films announced that BBC (who formerly produced the original series) and French broadcasting network France 3 had commissioned the studio' CGI reboot of the live-action series called The Pinky and Perky Show as ITV's worldwide distribution unit Granada International acquired worldwide rights to the CGI reboot featuring the piglet duo excluding UK and France.
+On 11 November 2007, Lupus Films announced that BBC (who formerly produced the original series) and French broadcasting network France 3 had commissioned the studio's CGI reboot of the live-action series called The Pinky and Perky Show as ITV's worldwide distribution unit Granada International acquired worldwide rights to the CGI reboot featuring the piglet duo excluding UK and France.

 In September 2008, ITV Global Entertainment sold international broadcasting pre-sales to the upcoming CGI animated reboot The Pinky & Perky Show to YLE in Finland, TVP in Poland and SVT in Sweden.